cloud-ark/kubeplus/README.md

-## KubePlus - CRD for CRDs to design Kubernetes platform services from Helm charts
+## KubePlus - CRD for CRDs to design Kubernetes multitenant environments from Helm charts

-Kubernetes platform engineering teams perform variety of tasks to enable product teams.
-These tasks include:

-- Building deployment workflows offering defaults and abstracting away details
-- Attaching logging and monitoring to the application environments
-- Controlling quality of service by offering appropriate volumes or backup policies
-- Leveraging policies to ensure appropriate CPU/Memory/Node allocation to Pods
+Kubernetes platform engineering teams prepare their clusters for sharing between multiple users or workloads.
+KubePlus is a framework to create multitenant environments on a Kubernetes cluster.
+It involves taking a Helm chart representing an operational workflow and building a Kubernetes API to deliver it as a service, along with attaching required policies and Prometheus monitoring to such a service.
+The Kubernetes APIs thus created provide platform engineering teams a Kubernetes-native way to create, govern and monitor multitenant environments on their clusters.

 <p align="center">
 <img src="./docs/platform-team-challenge.png" width="500" height="250" class="center">
 </p>

-The key challenge that platform teams face is to offer their services in self-service manner and avoid dreaded exchange of YAMLs between platform and product teams.
-To address this challenge, KubePlus offers an open-source framework to create platform services in self-service manner as Kubernetes APIs.
-It enables platform engineering teams to:
-- Build self-service APIs to embed platform workflows
-- Establish fine-grained control with platform workflow specific policies
-- Track CPU/Memory metrics for platform workflows

 ## KubePlus components